omeka/classic-enduser/docs/Plugins/CollectionTree.md

 You can configure the plugin to adjust the display by checking the following options:

-- Order alphabeitcally: This setting orders the Collection Tree alphabetically, but does not affect the order of the collections browse page.
+- Order alphabetically: This setting orders the Collection Tree alphabetically, but does not affect the order of the collections browse page.
 - Browse root-level collections only: This setting limites the public collections browse page so it only includes root collections and does not show subcollections.
 - Show subcollections items: This setting includes all of the items from the subcollections in the list of items on the root collections' show page.
 - Expand search to include subcollection items by default: This setting expands the universe for a collection search to include the content of the subcollections.